sunecz/SSDF2/readme.md

 String string = node.toString(true);
 ```

-Compressed version is just a string without unnecessary spaces and whitespaced characters.
+Compressed version is just a string without unnecessary spaces and whitespace characters.

 # Features
 There are not many features available at the moment.
 However, this library is still in development and is constantly growing.